Google’s Algorithm

 4. Use a Content Delivery Network (CDN)

-A CDN distributes your website’s content across multiple servers around the globe.
-When users access your site, they are served from the nearest server, which can significantly reduce loading times.
+A CDN distributes your website’s content across multiple servers around the world.
+When users access your site, they are served from the nearest server that can significantly reduce loading times.
 Consider using services like Cloudflare or Amazon CloudFront to implement a CDN.

 5. Minify CSS and JavaScript

-Minifying your CSS and JavaScript files can reduce their size by removing unnecessary spaces, comments, and characters.
-Many tools and plugins are available to help you automate this process and improve your site’s speed.
+Minification of CSS and JavaScript files compresses its size by removing unnecessary spaces, comments, and characters.
+There are many tools and plugins that you can use to automate this process so your site can load faster.

 Conclusion